reynaldociriaco/reynaldociriaco/README.md

 ## About Me

-I am Juan Dela Cruz, a passionate coder with strong database management skills.
-I thrive on tackling complex problems and crafting elegant solutions.
-My journey in the tech world began when I enrolled in the BS Information Technology program.
+Hello!
+I'm Reynaldo E. Ciriaco, a BSIT student at New Era University.
+I know basic coding, but not that well because I'm more focused and I know more about web design, databases, and networking.
+I enjoy taking on tricky problems and coming up with elegant solutions.
+I enrolled in the BS in Information Technology program, which marked the beginning of my tech career.

 ## Education